Monitoring and Controlling Projects Done Right. Heres How.

 It’s difficult and almost impossible to micromanage every aspect of a project.
 What you need is a way to decisively understand when you need to intervene.
-Setting up monitoring milestones with the help of tools like CPM or Gantt Charts can help you set up goalposts from which the overall progress of the project can be monitored.
+Setting up monitoring project milestones with the help of tools like CPM or Gantt Charts can help you set up goalposts from which the overall progress of the project can be monitored.

 Manage Scope creep

-Scope creep can be a huge challenge that, if not handled, can lead to project delays, unsatisfactory work quality, etc. As a project manager, you need to monitor from where and from whom changes being requested.
+Scope creep can be a huge challenge that, if not handled, can lead to project delays, unsatisfactory work quality, etc. As a project manager, you need to monitor from where and from whom changes are being requested.
 And most importantly, find the underlying cause of excessive change requests.

 Make forecast and budgets